Maison Cupcake

 I’ll be honest, I’ve never used a cooking apple in the way I might a vegetable but as part of my ongoing relationship with Bramley Apples I was challenged to make a winter soup using them.

-Dom at Belleau Kitchen had already produced an excellent parsnip, roasted Bramley apple and cheddar soup and for a while I was struggling how else to put cooking apples in soup.
+Dom at Belleau Kitchen had already produced an excellent parsnip, roasted Bramley apple and cheddar soup.
+For a while I was struggling how else to put cooking apples in soup.
 I felt bacon would pair well with apple and considered a pea soup.
 But I had already done bright green pea soup with cheese and chives last year and didn’t want to go over old ground.

 So I mulled my Bramley apple soup throughout January and procrastinated along with my tax return until inspiration hit.
 I had two ideas so one was back up if this turned out really weird.
-I expected my husband to pull faces and protest (as he often does with my “creations”) but to my astonishment this savoury apple soup came out better than I ever expected and he ate every last spoonful.
+I expected my husband to pull faces and protest (as he often does with my “creations”).
+To my surprise this edamame bean soup with apple came out better than I ever expected.
+The husband ate every last spoonful.

 You can definitely taste the Bramley apple.
 But not too much.
 It’s there but it’s not too sweet and apple sauce-y nor lost in the savoury flavour.
-The blended texture of the soya beans didn’t go waxy as I feared, it’s smooth in the way a blended split pea or lentil soup might be.
-And the soda bread I’d made turned out to be the perfect accompaniment.
+The blended texture of the edamame beans didn’t go waxy as I feared.
+It’s smooth in the way a blended split pea or lentil soup might be.
+The soda bread I’d made, turned out to be the perfect accompaniment.

 Best of all Ted ate it without any complaints.
 And that has to be a good sign.